Newcoderorigin/porjectx/toptek/README.md

 - `requirements-lite.txt`: minimal dependencies for polling workflows.
 NumPy is capped below 1.28 so the bundled SciPy wheels stay importable; installing NumPy 2.x triggers a SciPy `ImportError` about missing manylinux-compatible binaries.
 - `requirements-streaming.txt`: extends the lite profile with optional SignalR streaming support.
+- On start-up `python -m toptek.main` validates that NumPy/SciPy/scikit-learn match the vetted wheels and raises a friendly guidance error if the environment drifts.
+Reinstall with `pip install -r requirements-lite.txt` to resolve mismatches.

 ## Development notes